I’ve written countless blogs encouraging people to “chill out.” What does this mean?

 Try not to anticipate the sound of the timer.
 Allow yourself to fully immerse in the meditation and enjoy the experience.
 When it’s over, allow yourself time to adjust.

-The Benefits of Meditation
+The Physical and Mental Benefits to Meditation

 Researchers studying the brain note that during meditation, the brain’s electrical activity can change with enhanced alpha and beta wave activity, which enhances relaxation and learning function.